Pointing machine: Use

 The pointing machine is used for making one-to-one copies of existing sculptures and to reproduce models made of plaster, modeling clay or modeling wax in materials like stone or wood.
 It is not possible to use a pointing machine to produce enlarged or reduced copies; the traditional instruments for this are a set of calipers or a three-dimensional version of the pantograph.
 However, there is also a special version of the pointing machine that was used for mirroring, enlargements or reduced carving.

-To better control the end result of the finished sculpture, sculptors have increasingly taken to making a detailed model and then reproducing it, on the same scale or enlarged, in stone.
+To better control the result of the finished sculpture, sculptors have increasingly taken to making a detailed model and then reproducing it, on the same scale or enlarged, in stone.
 Particularly in the 19th century, sculptors would follow a specific procedure: first a wax or clay model was made, of which a plaster cast was taken, which in its turn served as the model to be copied in stone with the use of calipers or a pointing machine.
 This is called the indirect method of carving.

-The advantages of this method are that the end result is very controllable and that the chance of making irreparable mistakes is reduced drastically.
+The advantages of this method are that the result is very controllable and that the chance of making irreparable mistakes is reduced drastically.
 In addition, the process is much faster when carving difficult sculptures, because the search for the right shape is done during the modelling process instead of during the carving itself, thus making it much easier to adjust it or make changes.
 Finally, using this method, much or all of the work can be done by assistant sculptors, increasing productivity.
 The disadvantages of using the pointing machine are a great loss of directness and the risk of loss of expression.

 Famous sculptors increasingly tended to use assistants.
 Sometimes a sculptor would run a large workshop with dozens of assistants and pupils.
 Art academies were formed where the skills of sculpture were taught in detail.
 The consequence of this development was the generation of 'academy art', from which some sculptors wanted to distance themselves.
 Sculptors eventually returned to more direct forms of expression, by means of for example the 'direct carving method', impressionism and expressionism.
 This was sometimes influenced by the indigenous art of Africa and Oceania, which brought about a shock because of its directness and raw expression.
 The pointing machine's popularity waned as a result, reflecting the diminishing knowledge and skills of carving in wood and stone during the 20th century.